‘Return To Amish’ Star Jeremiah Raber’s Wife Carmela Reveals A Secret Past, Is Her Family In Trouble?

 TLC’s reality show Breaking Amish was a surprise hit when it premiered back in 2012.
 TLC treated us to three seasons of Breaking Amish as they tracked the trials and tribulations faced by members of the Amish and Mennonite communities, who were uprooted from their simple lifestyles and dropped into major cities like New York.
-As reported by IMDB, Return To Amish is a spin-off that debuted in 2014, and it tracks the fortunes of many of those same people as they attempt to reintegrate into the Amish lifestyle.
+As reported by IMDb, Return To Amish is a spin-off that debuted in 2014, and it tracks the fortunes of many of those same people as they attempt to reintegrate into the Amish lifestyle.

 Jeremiah Raber is Return To Amish’s resident bad-boy, and he built on that unwanted reputation in the days before Return To Amish returned to our screens last week.
 Jeremiah is now married to his second wife Carmela Raber.
 According to Blasting News, the couple met on Facebook and went on to marry in April of last year.
 They also claim that the couple short marriage is already in deep trouble, after Carmela had Jeremiah arrested on domestic violence charges.